Integrating WebRTC Phone into Web Pages Using CommPeak

 IMPORTANT

-Make sure the payload of JWT token includes the sub specified for your SIP account (Edit SIP Account > Authentication section, next to the JWT signature secret)
+Ensure that the JWT token payload includes the sub specified for your SIP account (Edit SIP Account > Authentication section, next to the JWT signature secret)

 Editing SIP account: allowing JWT authentication

-Expiration timestamp (exp) is required too, best practice to set it to 1 minute.
+An expiration timestamp (exp) is also required.
+Best practice is to set it to 1 minute.

-To initialize the library and establish a connection with CommPeak Cloud, follow the instructions below:
+To initialize the library and establish a connection with CommPeak Cloud, follow these instructions:

 let updateCallStatus = function(msg) {